jorisstrakeljahn/asmap-dashboard/README.md

     --out web/assets/data/asn-names.json
 ```

-The first command builds `metrics.json` (maps + diff summary) plus `diffs.json` next to it (the top-mover rosters; override with `--diffs-out`).
-The Pages workflow reuses those files until the asmap-data revision, schema, or map-analysis code changes.
-The second command pulls operator labels (`AS7018 (AT&T Services, Inc.)`) from [bgp.tools/asns.csv](https://bgp.tools/asns.csv) and filters them down to the ASNs the payloads reference.
+The first command writes `metrics.json` plus `diffs.json` next to it (override with `--diffs-out`).
+The second pulls operator labels from [bgp.tools/asns.csv](https://bgp.tools/asns.csv), scoped to the ASNs the payloads reference.

-To regenerate the network section, add the snapshot directories.
-The public snapshots come from the `network-snapshots` release (gunzip the CSVs; the loader reads plain `.json`/`.csv`):
+For the optional Network tab, download the public node snapshots from the [`network-snapshots` release](https://github.com/jorisstrakeljahn/asmap-dashboard/releases/tag/network-snapshots) and run the `network` command (Team Cymru WHOIS needs a private cache path; see [`docs/metrics.md`](docs/metrics.md#team-cymru-ip-to-asn) for what it stores and why it stays local):

 ```
 gh release download network-snapshots --dir snapshots-dl